Viewing and Managing Computers

 Shows the basic details of a computer as well as the last activity data.

-Description and Tags can be edited by clicking on Edit.
+'Custom Description' and 'Tags' can be edited by clicking on 'Edit'.

 Tags are useful to group computers for backup and filtering purposes.
 More details information on groups and tags can be found here.